 How EU Privacy Impacts the U.S.

-Debbie Reynolds, renowned as a global thought-leader and advisor for handling electronic evidence in high-stakes litigation, spoke to us about privacy and e-discovery in the European Union (EU) and how that affects the U.S. Reynolds is the Director of EimerStahl Discovery Solutions LLC, an affiliate of Eimer Stahl LLP.
+Debbie Reynolds, renowned as a global thought-leader and advisor for handling electronic evidence in high-stakes litigation, spoke to us about privacy and e-discovery in the European Union (EU) and how that affects the United States.
+Reynolds is the Director of EimerStahl Discovery Solutions LLC, an affiliate of Eimer Stahl LLP.

 Privacy in the EU

 According to Reynolds, personal data privacy protections are stricter in the EU for several reasons: In the U.S., there is no single federal personal data privacy law to protect people’s privacy (states may have different laws), and data privacy in the U.S. is often based on data type rather than on the individual person, as it is in the EU.
 “In the EU, personal privacy is considered a fundamental human right.
 This stems from World War II and Nazi Germany.
 Europe wanted to safeguard citizens against the days when life or death decisions were made about people based on personally identifiable or private information,” Reynolds says.

 Individuals in the EU often consider certain types of information private that a U.S. citizen might not think of in the same way.
 Reynolds gives club memberships and other social activity information as an example.
 “In the U.S., we think of things like Social Security numbers and banking information as being private information,” she says, “but people in the EU often think of personal privacy in much broader terms.”